disnana/DictSQLite/README.md

 This project is licensed under the Custom MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 Please note that while you are free to modify the code, you must give appropriate credit to the original creator and follow the terms of this license.

+## Notes for Users

+- If you modify and redistribute this project, I’d appreciate it if you let me know.
+- If you find this project useful, please give it a ⭐ on GitHub!
+- While this project is MIT-licensed, I kindly ask you to respect my request if I ever ask you to discontinue use or distribution.